Satellite Collection Object: How to Use External Files

 Upon completion of this tutorial, you will understand:

-• How to create custom orbit definition files.
+• How to create custom orbit definition files

-• How to use reference objects.
+• How to create reference objects

-• How to use the Deck Access Tool.
+• How to use the Deck Access Tool

-• How to use routing files.
+• How to use routing files

 Creating a new scenario

-1. Launch STK ().
+1. Launch the STK application ().

 2. Click Create a Scenario in the Welcome to STK dialog box.